What Are Biomass Wood Pellets?

 Who Uses Wood Pellets in the UK?

-Wood pellets are the chosen fuel for many households, farms, schools, and small businesses.
+Wood pellets are a popular fuel for many households, farms, schools, and small businesses.
 They’re popular in rural and off-grid homes needing reliable heating.

 Many UK schools and public buildings use biomass systems powered by pellets.
 Farmers use them for grain drying, space heating, and animal bedding.
 Hotels and holiday parks choose pellets for sustainable, low-maintenance heating.